 - Battery charging problems include incorrect charge charging, batteries draining when not in use, or a substantial discrepancy between the battery levels of each earpiece.

-- Audio quality: The audio from the earbuds may sound bad, have audible echoes or reverberations, or not at all.
+- Audio Quality: The audio from the earbuds may sound alarming, have audible echoes or reverberations, or not at all.

-- You should reset your Galaxy Buds if these problems continue to bother you to the extent that they are becoming unresponsive.
+- You should reset your Galaxy Buds if these problems bother you to the extent that they become unresponsive.

 - Once more, a reset disables all features—including the broken ones—and cleans the Buds’ memory, settings, and previous connections.
-It essentially restores your headphones to an almost brand-new condition, much like giving users a blank sheet of paper to draw on before.
+It essentially restores your headphones to an almost brand-new condition, like giving users a blank sheet of paper to draw on.

 Are your Galaxy Buds not working?